robertgeifman/meteorologist/README.txt

 This file could also be called the change log.

+v1.5.5
+- Correct French localization (thanks to xf75013).
+- Corrected a problem reading an older preference file.
+- Correct a problem where only the last of multiple weather alerts were being sent to the alert.

 v1.5.4
 - Remove Wunderground and NWS in weather.xml.
 It was causing crashes when adding new city.
 - Reset Xcode 3.2.6 architecures to regain PPC support.